 Thomasson Family Farm

 There is so much to be done at Thomasson Family Farm.
-You can either opt for general farm admission and get the whole shebang or come just for pumpkins and enjoy free admission.
-Either way, you’re guaranteed to have a ton of fun and
+You can either opt for general farm admission and get the whole farm experience or come just for pumpkins and enjoy free admission.
+Either way, you’re guaranteed to have a ton of fun.

 Where: 38223 236th Avenue SE, Enumclaw, WA